Glitchii/embedbuilder/README.md

-reverse     Reverse the preview and editors position. nouser      Display embed or message content with no username or avatar. embed       Displa only the embed with no editor editor=json Use the JSON editor by default instead of the GUI. guitabs=    Specify what gui tabs to display comma seperated.
+reverse     Reverse the preview and editors position. nouser      Display embed or message content with no username or avatar. embed       Displa only the embed with no editor guitabs=    Specify what gui tabs to display comma seperated.
             Example: `guitabs=author` or `guitabs=image,footer`
 ```